korolainenriikka/mlflow_on_openstack_automated/README.md

 * Clone this project on the control host

-* Modify the `vars` file to contain your control host's floating IP address
+* Modify the `vars` file:
+    * add your conrol node's floating IP address
+    * select (virtual machine flavor)[https://docs.csc.fi/cloud/pouta/vm-flavors-and-billing/#cpouta-flavors]
+    * add the uri of the mlproject git repo you wish to run
+    * add the image name specified in your project's MLProject file (under docker_env: image:)
+The default values run (a simple mnist project)[https://github.com/korolainenriikka/mlflow_test]

 * Create a virtual machine with `ansible-playbook create_vm.yml`